Iliochori: Origin

-Under the dominion of the Turks
+Under Ottoman rule

-From 1463 until 1912, Iliochori was under the dominion of the Turks, who had granted to all the towns of Zagoria a governmental autonomy with the payment of taxes.
+From 1463 until 1912, Iliochori was under Ottoman rule, who had granted to all the towns of Zagoria a governmental autonomy with the payment of taxes.
 The town grew rich with the maximum development between 1870 and 1900.

 From 1916 the population was decimated by "Asian flu".
 The inhabitants of Iliochori lived by breeding sheep and cows, and agriculture, cultivating grain, barley and vetch.
 They dedicated great care also to viticulture, producing a good wine.
 However, they were also traders, and in the spring left in caravan with mules and horses, carrying of the goods that they above all sold in the countries of the Balkans, where many had constructed true and economic fortunes.
 They came back to Iliochori at the end of autumn, to spend the winter with their families.
 In the winter months, the shepherds were dedicated to the handicrafts, forming itinerant guilds of masons and sculptors in wood that traveled the Balkans selling their goods.

 Until 1914 in Iliochori there was the school of the chassis situated over the road of the current city hall, where the girls learned to weave.
 The building belonged to the Gianussi family that had donated it to the city council; beyond the weaving school there were the elementary school, the primary and secondary schools that were found in the same building.
 In these schools, there were female teachers for the girls and male teachers for the boys.
 In 1912 the building was burnt, and in 1924 started its reconstruction, which was finished in 1927.
 The first master was Papasisis.

 Second World War and name change

 After the 1920 the houses inhabited were 160.

-In 1926, the town officially changed name from "Dobrinovo" and was assigned the name "Iliochori" that in Greek means "Town of the Sun".

 During the Second World War, the Germans arrived at Iliochori in 1943 and burnt a large part of the houses of the town.

 In 1944 another battalion of German entered the town, searching carefully without damaging it.

 The town has endured large damages during the Greek Civil War from 1946 to 1949 and many inhabitants emigrated.
 Till World War II, most Iliochorians used to emigrate mainly to Thessaly.
 Outside Greece, Iliochorians used to emigrate to Bulgaria, Wallachia and the U.S. Seems that in 1972, there was filmed an old Greek movie Oi Xenitemenoi.